freeCodeCamp/freeCodeCamp/guide/english/cplusplus/terms-to-know-for-beginners/index.md

 ## IDEs mainly consist of 3 kinds of software :

 **1 Editor :** A slightly modified text editor to make coding easy.
-An example of an editor for coding is Notepad++.
+Examples of editors for coding include Notepad++, Sublime Text, and Adobe Dreamweaver.

 **2 Debugger :** Software that helps you find errors in your program , and resolve them before execution.
 Imagine FaceBook crashing on loading an application or a game crashing all of a sudden.
 To prevent faulty execution of a program, the debugger is a programmer's best friend.